What is Immersion Tin?

 It has also used for its very flat and smooth finish which makes it ideal for fine pitched surface mount components that will be placed on the circuit board.
 Typically, the placement of these parts is completed with automated equipment.

 Another reason to use immersion tin is because of sustainability.
-Other finishes such as ENIG or HASL use elements that may be difficult to source on a consistent basis.
+Elements that may be difficult to source on a consistent basis are used in other finishes, such as ENIG or HASL.
 Additionally, it uses less water and chemicals in the application process.

 It is also easy to do any kind of re-work in the event an error is made in the application of components on the board.